Path-Check/privacy-security-GPS/README.md

 * Related documents, such as Data Privacy Impact Assessments

 This document should be considered the guiding requirements that Path Check Inc expects to implement, and will verify against.

+# Contributions
+Please submit a pull request for any changes.
+All PR's require two reviewers.